otalk/attachMediaStream/README.md

 });
 ```

 ## Why?
-Browsers do it differently, that's why
+Browsers do it differently, that's why.

+This is actually less true than it used to be.
+It's fairly safe to just use `URL.createObjectUrl(stream)` now.

 ## Other Details